jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/pilots.rst

 To recruit, talk in bar after Mission 5.

 The best Long in the game.
-Also double as Short because free talent slots and you want to level up further after maxing Long exp.
+Also double as Short because free skill slots and you want to level up further after maxing Long exp.
 Frederick level Short though.

 ------------------------------